Tipser/slate/source/includes/_amp.md

 ## Insert collection

-This step assumes that your are familiar with [Tipser Bookmarklet](https://developers.tipser.com/tipser-tools).
+This step assumes that your are familiar with [Tipser Tools](#tipser-tools).
 Feel free to write to support@tipser.com to get a more personalized introduction.

 1. Log-in to Tipser Bookmarklet
 2. Click "Insert collections" button